Ibrox Stadium: First Ibrox (1872–1902)

-Ibrox Park
+Ibrox Park and Ibrox disaster (1902–1928)

 Ibrox Park, as it was known between 1899 and 1997, is almost completely different from the Ibrox Stadium of today.
 It followed the model of most Scottish stadiums of the time, comprising an oval track around the pitch, with a pavilion and one stand along one side.
 The ground had a capacity of 40,000.
 Celtic Park, Ibrox and Hampden Park all competed with each other to host Scottish Cup Finals and Scotland matches, one of which could generate up to £1,000 in revenue for the host club.
 To aid their chances of gaining that revenue, Rangers constructed a large terracing, holding 36,000 people, behind the western goalmouth.
 The terracing, designed by Archibald Leitch, was formed by wooden planks bolted onto a framework made of iron.
 A similar wooden terracing was constructed at the eastern end, giving a total capacity of 75,000.

 The structure was passed by the Govan Burgh Surveyor in March 1902, but there were newspaper reports that it was unstable.
 A crowd of 68,114 assembled for a Scotland v England match on 5 April 1902, but shortly after the kick-off one section of the terracing "collapsed like a trap door".
 A gap of 20 square yards appeared, causing about 125 people to fall to the ground 50 feet below the terracing.
 Most survived due to the fact they fell on top of other bodies, but 25 people were killed.
 517 people were injured, some due to being crushed in the panic caused by the collapse.

 Most people in the stadium were unaware that the (first) Ibrox disaster had happened.
 People even re-occupied the damaged area, despite the danger of further collapse.
 A definite reason for the disaster was not agreed upon, partly because there was no public inquiry held.
 Some experts blamed the quality of wood and the supplier was tried for culpable homicide, but was acquitted.
 The design was also cited as a possible cause.
 Generally, wooden structures of that size were not trusted.
 Rangers removed the wooden terraces, reducing capacity to 25,000.
 The criticism of the design did not deter Rangers from hiring Leitch in the future.
 He designed an expansion of Ibrox to a 63,000 capacity by 1910, using slopes made of earth.
 By this point, the city of Glasgow had the three largest purpose-built football grounds in the world.